San Carlos Tune Up Service

 Tune Up Service Intervals

 These major tune up services are performed at mileage intervals typically 30,000, 60,000, and 90,000 miles.
-Less major service interval for most Japanese made vehicles are every 5,000 miles.
+Non-major service intervals for most Japanese made vehicles are every 5,000 miles.

 The 5,000 mile service (minor tune up) should include an engine oil change, tire rotation, brake inspection, check all fluids, lights, and battery.
 We think this 5,000 mile tune up service is the single most important tune up to keep your vehicle running for a long time.